 Let’s get something clear right off the bat.
 Having your GED is NOT a bad thing.
 Trying to achieve your GED is NOT a bad thing.
 Please don’t ever let someone make you feel bad about having a GED.
-Neither Jay-Z or Beyonce have a GED…just saying.
-Getting an H.S. diploma is easy.
-But having the grit, the courage, and the determination to get your GED.
-That’s difficult.
-Here at Summit Academy OIC congratulate anyone who has ever received or even attempted getting their GED.
+Neither Jay-Z or Beyonce have a GED… just saying.
+Getting a H.S. diploma is easy.
+But having the grit, the courage, and the determination to get your GED… that’s difficult.
+Here at Summit Academy OIC we congratulate anyone who has ever received or even attempted getting their GED.

-Now that that’s settled, we recently found an article that we wanted to share with all of you.
+Now that that’s settled, we recently found an article that we want to share with all of you.

 Read the full original article here by Rose DF.

 “It is often said that knowledge is power.
 This motto could be held no higher than in the world of higher education”.

 It’s no secret that academia in the United States is crawling with elitism, especially in science.
 Pursuing a career in the sciences has long been associated with natural inclinations for topics like math, or with being born a kind of genius.
 Although it is true that there have been, and certainly are, geniuses out there who fall into the bracket of “natural brilliance”, the reality is that a lot of intelligent and highly educated people in science fall outside of this spectrum.

 We need to rethink a lot of the notions sustained in academia today: what mold to fit, which path one should take, and how anything that deviates from the linear paths in education can mean automatic failure from the vantage point of the academic ivory tower.
 A very good example of false academic equivalence is the many stigmas suffered by people who earn a GED in the U.S.

 I should know, because I’m one of them.

 Getting your GED vs. your high school diploma